 While Microsoft figured out how to power Windows 10 on ARM, there’s no way the company will be able to fix the problem of driver support the easy way.
 Most drivers today were built with x86 and x64 processors in mind.
 They simply won’t work with ARM hardware unless companies create a separate driver from scratch.

-Windows 10 on ARM is called Windows 10 S
+Windows 10 for ARM will ship with Windows 10 S OS

-For those who might be wondering, the Windows 10 for ARM operating system is called Windows 10 S, and it’s not only designed for ARM processors.
+For those who might be wondering, the Windows 10 for ARM will ship with Windows 10 S operating system, which is not designed for ARM processors only.
 The Surface Laptop runs Windows 10 S with x86 hardware, which means, users can easily upgrade to Windows 10 Pro if they’re missing the old way of doing things.